Do you dream of at least a thousand free ways to drive traffic to your website?

 Still, doing keyword research the right way will definitely improve the odds of that happening.

-Meaning, if you manage to rank for such keyword, you'll never be short on free traffic.
+Meaning, if you manage to rank for such a keyword, you’ll never be short on free traffic.

-However, they also happen to be the most difficult keywords to rank for.
+However, they also happen to be the most difficult keywords to rank for online.

-Unless you already have high DA (Domain Authority), thousands of backlinks, and Google's trust, you should target long-tail keywords instead.
+Unless your site already has high DA (Domain Authority), thousands of backlinks, and Google’s trust, you should target long-tail keywords.

-It's one thing that they can bring you some organic traffic until your website gains a stronger presence online.
-Plus, a bit of traffic is better than no traffic at all, right?
+They can bring you some organic traffic until your website increases its presence online.
+A bit of traffic is better than no traffic at all!

 By all means, we can talk about the free ways to drive traffic to your website all day long.

-Still, that won't make any difference if you're refusing to give your readers what they are looking for.
+But that won’t make any difference if you’re refusing to give your readers what they want.

-Have you heard the phrase "It's not about you, it's about them"?
+Are you familiar with the phrase it’s not about you, it’s about them?

-Well, if you haven't, now is the time to make it your new blogging mantra.
+Well, if you are not, now is the time to make it your new blogging mantra:

-Because that saying is the foundation for success with any kind of business and blogging is not an exception.
+That saying is the foundation for the success of any business, and blogging is not an exception.